- Sheet Pan

 - Make sure the nuggets are piping hot and steaming all the way through before serving.

-Chicken nuggets aren’t just a drive-through finger food!
+WHAT CAN YOU SERVE WITH CHICKEN NUGGETS?Chicken nuggets aren’t just a drive-through finger food!
 With the right sides, you can turn them into a healthy and satisfying meal.
+Some of our favorites:

 - Green beans and mashed potatoes